sinoridha/ridhar.github.io/content/server-sent-events-(sse)-you-need-to-know.md

 ![Example image](../sse.png)

 SEE use when :
-* While thinking implement WebSocket, (communication will happen bi-directionally) but client no sent an event to the server.
+* While thinking implement WebSocket, (communication will happen bi-directionally) but client no need to sent an event to the server.
 * Want chunk response instead of waiting all process to be completed in one request

-When to dont use it
+When to don't use it
 * Your client/browser is not compatible, check here for browser support https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events#browser_compatibility
 * The client needs to the sent event to the server, use WebSocket
 * SSE have limit connection per browser per domain, max 6 tab.